 Labrador retrievers have it.
 That magical quality everyone in Hollywood wants.
 That aura of happiness and light.
 They are kind, energetic, devoted and friendly.
 Labs get along with everyone, in part because they are eager to please, but also because they genuinely want to bond with you.
 This breed is one of the best when it comes to mixing and matching pets.
-Labs are smart enough to train and gentle enough to give another animal space when it needs it.
+Labs are one of the smartest dogs, easily trained and gentle enough to give another animal space when it needs it.
 It’s always best to introduce cats to Labs when they are still puppies, so everyone gets off on the right foot.

 It was surprising to discover boxers are some of the best dogs for cat households, perhaps because they are known for being wildly energetic and strong.
 However, these qualities work well with kittens and younger cats who like to flop around and play.
 Boxers are also notoriously good with kids and other dogs—as long as they are introduced to them early in life.
 Boxers have been known to make terrific service and therapy dogs, too.
 Anyone who has young, spry cats eager to play should consider making a boxer part of the fam.